AndrewClarke/Allens-Interval-Algebra/README.md

 ## Overview of Allens Interval Algebra

 To understand AIA, consider the comparison relations of ordinary numbers for a moment.
-Just as, for any specific values in x and y, only one of the following relations will be true:
+For any specific values in x and y, only one of the following relations will be true:

     x < y
     x == y
     x > y

 In Allens Interval Algebra, only one of the following relations will be true, as the sample pairs show.
 Notice the symmetry of the operators on either side of the equals? operator.

     x.before?(y)            [1,3)   [4,10)      B   <   B
     x.meets?(y)             [1,4)   [4,10)      M   m   M